High-Performance Computation Patterns

 Performance & Memory Trade-Offs

-Pre-allocate ArrayBuffer instances to eliminate GC pauses.
-High-frequency transfers benefit from object pooling.
+• Pre-allocate ArrayBuffer instances to eliminate GC pauses.
+High-frequency transfers benefit from buffer pooling.
 Reuse buffers across worker invocations to amortize allocation costs.

-Cap active worker count at navigator.hardwareConcurrency.
+• Cap active worker count at navigator.hardwareConcurrency.
 Exceeding physical core counts triggers OS-level context switching.
-CPU thrashing reduces overall throughput by 40-60%.
+CPU thrashing reduces overall throughput significantly.

-Always use postMessage transfer lists for binary data.
-Explicit transfer lists enforce zero-copy semantics.
+• Always use postMessage transfer lists for binary data.
 Omitting them defaults to expensive structured cloning.

-Implement idle worker recycling to amortize cold-start overhead.
-Threads consume ~5-15MB of resident memory.
-Recycling after 30 seconds balances latency against footprint.
+• Implement idle worker recycling to amortize cold-start overhead.
+Threads consume resident memory even when idle.
+Recycling after a period of inactivity balances latency against footprint.

 Frequently Asked Questions